vincentokodi/Project/README.md

 ## MY CLASSES
 ![image](assets/class.jpg)
-*Call my admin for details about the classes: 08034730987.*
+*Call my admin for details about the classes: 08032959078.*

 - Settings | One-on-One, Group, Communities.
 - Platforms	| Physical or Virtual, Weekday or Weekend.
-- Courses | Advanced Excel, Statistics, Power BI, SQL, Tableau, Python.
+- Courses | Advanced Excel, power query, Power BI,

 <!--Section 3: This section is optional.
 You can replace this section with a list of your core skills-->